Mutual Information for Explainable Deep Learning of Multiscale Systems: MISIs for Model-Agnostic GSA

 Since the MISI $S_Y(X)$ in~\cref{eq:misi} is a global measure of sensitivity, \cref{eq:ranking-1st} represents a global ranking of the first-order effect of each CV relative to the distribution of $\bm{X}$.

 One could approximate the standard $100 \cdot (1-\alpha)\%$ confidence interval for $\theta_k$ with

-where $\Phi(z[\alpha/2]) = 1- \alpha/2$ for the standard normal cumulative distribution function $\Phi$ and $\widehat{\sigma}_{k}$ estimates the standard error $\sigma_k$.
-However, this confidence interval does not readily distinguish the rankings.
+where $\Phi(z[\alpha/2]) = 1- \alpha/2$ for the standard normal cumulative distribution function $\Phi$, and $\widehat{\sigma}_{k}$ is the standard error.\footnote{Here, $z[\alpha]$ denotes the value such that $\Phi(z[\alpha]) = 1- \alpha$, i.e., the value such that the standard normal PDF in the right-hand tail is equal to $\alpha$.} However, this confidence interval does not readily distinguish the rankings.
 The fact that the $100\cdot(1-\alpha)\%$ confidence intervals for the ranked effects $\theta_k$ and $\theta_l$, with $k\neq l$, fail to overlap does not necessarily mean that the difference in the rankings is statistically significant at the $\alpha$ level.
 Following~\cite{GoldsteinHealy:1995re}, \cref{alg:rank-cis} reports confidence intervals with comparison-adjusted widths, such that the non-overlap significance level meets a given threshold on average.
 Assuming normality and independence of $\widehat{\theta}_k$ and $\widehat{\theta}_l$, the confidence intervals at level $\beta$ do not overlap if

 Inequality~\cref{eq:rank-difference} holds with probability $1-\gamma_{kl}$, where the pairwise non-overlap significance level $\gamma_{kl}$ is given by

 We select the level $\beta$ to ensure that the average of the pairwise errors $\gamma_{kl}$ over all $1 \leq k < l \leq p$ is at a predefined level $\bar{\gamma}$ (set to $\bar{\gamma} = 0.01$), i.e.,